goerz/better-apidoc/README.markdown

 Furthermore, the function `get_members` is made available to the template:

     def get_members(
-            fullname, typ=None, include_imported=False, out_format='names',
+            typ=None, include_imported=False, out_format='names',
             in_list=None, includeprivate=opts.includeprivate, known_refs=None):
-        """Return a list of members
+        """Return a list of members of the current module

         Args:
-            fullname (str): The full name of the module for which to get the members (including the dot-separated package path)
             typ (None or str): One of None, 'function', 'class', 'exception', 'data'.
 If not None, only members of the corresponding type will be returned